-A buyer can make an application to Revenue Scotland to defer the LBTT payable on a land transaction as per the Land and Buildings Transaction Tax (Scotland) Act 2013 S.41.
+A buyer can make an application to Revenue Scotland to defer all or part of the LBTT payable on a land transaction.

-An application to defer the LBTT payable on a transaction may be made by the buyer where whole or part of the chargeable consideration:
+An application to defer the LBTT payable on a transaction may be made by the buyer where the amount of tax payable:

 - becomes payable or may become payable more than 6 months after the effective date of the transaction.

-- Where the uncertain or contingent amount is payable within 6 months of the effective date;
+- where the contingent or uncertain amount is payable within 6 months of the effective date,